madsc13ntist/smart_xor/README.md

 4378156187_5.showlist.gif: no valid cabinets found
 ~~~~

 the gif doesn't appear to contain a valid cabinet stream but we know (from the malware driving this infection) that the cab contains an executable called "javae.exe".
-We know from the stage-1 malware that it is going to xor by 0x78 and ignore null bytes (0x0) and the key (0x78). (but you could find some of that with xorsearch...)
+The stage-1 malware that it is going to xor by 0x78 and ignore null bytes (0x0) and the key (0x78) and extract a stage-2 executable from the cab. (but you could find some of that with a quick xorsearch...)

 ~~~~
 $ xorsearch 4378156187_5.showlist.gif javae